Submit an Article

 1961 P. A. Zhuravlev, A. F. Zakharevich

-Determination of stresses in the mine hoisting rope for the load suspension point
+To the numerical estimation of the highest tension of the mine hoisting rope at the load suspension point at uniform drum rotation

 1961 P. A. Zhuravlev, A. F. Zakharevich